 A structured abstract is required with the headings: Background, Aims, Method, Results, and Conclusions.
 Papers should contain an explicit description of the empirical strategy used or investigated.
 The submission must also comply with the ACM plagiarism policy and procedures (http://www.acm.org/publications/policies/plagiarism_policy).
 In particular, it must not have been published elsewhere and must not be under review elsewhere while under review for ESEM.
 The submission must also comply with the IEEE Policy on Authorship (http://ieeeauthorcenter.ieee.org/publish-with-ieee/publishing-ethics/).

-ESEM 2021 will employ a double-blind review process (except for Journal-First papers and Industry Talks).
+ESEM 2022 will employ a double-blind review process (except for Journal-First papers and Industry Talks).
 Thus, regular submissions may not reveal its authors’ identities.
-The authors must make every effort to honor the double-blind review process.
+The authors must make an acceptable effort to honor the double-blind review process.
 In particular, the authors’ names must be omitted from the submission and references to their prior work should be in the third person.
 Further advice, guidance, and explanation about the double-blind review process can be found on the conference website.

 All submissions will be peer-reviewed by at least three experts from the international program committee of each track and will receive an additional meta-review.
 Any papers that are outside the scope of the symposium, exceed the maximum number of pages for the respective category, or do not follow the formatting guidelines will be desk rejected without review.

 Finally, please note that each accepted contribution must have a minimum of one author registered (at the full conference rate) by the deadline for the camera-ready submission for their respective paper type.
 Also, each paper must be presented by one of the authors.
 Failure to meet these criteria will result in the paper’s removal from the proceedings.